mattdugan/mattdugan.github.io/source/_posts/2013-06-17-camelone-2013-drools-with-apache-camel-dot-rules.markdown

-discount rule of 10% and a temporary discount of 20% are in conflict unless the contradiction can be managed to say that the 20% rate is valid over a particular time window and otherwise defailt to the 10% rule.
+discount rule of 10% and a temporary discount of 20% are in conflict unless the contradiction can be managed to say that the 20% rate is valid over a particular time window and otherwise default to the 10% rule.
 MultiCore processing additions in Drools 6 should provide a significant speedup in the next release of BRMS as well.